googlefonts/science-gothic/README.md

 Science Gothic will be licensed under the SIL Open Font License v1.1 (<http://scripts.sil.org/OFL>) with no Reserved Font Name.
 To view the copyright and specific terms and conditions please refer to [OFL.txt](https://opensource.org/licenses/OFL-1.1)

-## Language Coverage
+## Language Coverage & Glyph Set

-Too early for any language coverage yet.
-Ultimately this typeface will have extended Latin and extended Cyrillic.
+Ultimately this typeface will have extended Latin and extended Cyrillic, with about 1200 glyphs.
+Glyph data coming soon.